krazevedo/blockparty/README-CI.md

 7. **Upload Screenshots**: If any tests fail, this step uploads the screenshots taken by Cypress to GitHub using the `actions/upload-artifact@v4` action.
 The artifacts are named `cypress-screenshots` and are stored in the `cypress/screenshots` directory.

+8. **Upload Report**: If any tests fail, this step uploads the report taken by Cypress to GitHub using the `actions/upload-artifact@v4` action.
+The artifacts are named `cypress-report` and are stored in the `cypress/report` directory.

 ## Error Handling

 The workflow includes basic error handling through conditional steps.
 For instance, screenshots are only uploaded if there were any test failures (`if: failure()`).